 As Australian Labradoodle breeders, we are very sensitive to just how much time we are able to devote to the adult dogs who live with us.
 This must be balanced with our desire to continue to develop and improve our breeding program and thus further enhance the Australian Labradoodle breed overall.
 While it would be wonderful to be able to keep all our dogs at home with us, we recognize this is not in the dogs’ best interests as we could not possibly provide an unlimited number of dogs with adequate devotion and attention.
 We do not wish to operate as a kennel and quite honestly feel that kennel operations are adverse to the best interests of any labradoodle.
 This is where a guardian home comes into play.

-As a Guardian Family you will essentially partner with Van Isle Labradoodles for a contracted period of time which is generally five years.
-We hand select the top prospect from a litter in terms of conformation and temperament and then match the puppy to a Guardian Family just as we match all of our puppies with their forever families.
+As a Guardian Family you essentially partner with the Van Isle Labradoodle family for a contracted period of time.
+For a female that entails three litters.
+For a male that entails usually a period of four years.
+We hand select the top prospect from a litter in terms of conformation and temperament and then match the puppy to a Guardian Family.
 A puppy placed into a Guardian Family is that family’s puppy for life!
-The monetary arrangement for being a Guardian family is different than that of a companion puppy purchase in order to provide compensation to the Guardian Family for partnering with us.
+The monetary arrangement for being a Guardian family involves a security deposit rather than payment.
+As our thank you for having partnered with us, we return the security deposit to you in full when your dog retires from breeding.